arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 ```

 Like many commands, `ls` can be modified using **flags**, very short bits of code that change some of the options on the command.
-If we add the `-a` flag to `ls`, we will be asking Git to list all files.
+If we add the `-a` flag to `ls`, we will be asking Git to list **all** files.
-Now we can see that Git has created a hidden directory within `planets` called `.git`:
+Now we can see that Git has created a hidden directory within `planets` called `.git`.
+It didn't show up with just plain `ls`, but it shows up now that we use the `-a` flag.
+This is because of the initial dot or period in the name of `.git`.

 ```console
 $ ls -a